 Install The Backplate

-Backplates are the thing that enable the connection between your CPU and waterblock.
+Backplates are the things that enable the connection between your CPU and water block.
 They are placed behind the motherboard and CPU socket.
-This is where the screws of your waterblock mount on, ensuring the connection between your CPU and waterblock.
-Most CPU cases will have a cutout at the back, which will allow you to put the backplate in place.
-However, if yours does not have one, you will have to take the motherboard out to place the backplate on it.
+This is where the screws of your water block mount on, ensuring the connection between your CPU and water block.
+Follow the instructions below to install the backplate:

 Install The Fans

 Installing the fans inside the radiator before you install it in the case is recommended, as it gets much more complicated once the radiator is inside the case.
 Here’s how you can install the fans: